 • The holiday season is supposed to be a fun and relaxing time with friends and family.
 However, overspending on the holidays causes major stress once the bills come rolling in after all of the fun is over.
 We can also experience emotions, such as guilt, during this time that can negatively impact our financial health.
 For example: If you are recently divorced, you may try to make up for not spending as much time with your kids by buying them a pile of presents.
 Trust me, kids want your time and attention more than your gifts.
 Take some time to think about what emotional triggers usually cause you to spend more than what you can afford.
 Sometimes other people will try to put pressure on us to spend more than we’d planned.
 The best way to handle this is to say: “We’re making a concentrated effort to become financially healthy, so we’ve put some reasonable limits on our holiday spending.
 This is our budget, and we’re going to stick to it.”
 Just by being aware of these issues before they come up will allow you to choose your response instead of reacting out of old habits.
 This way you are spending your holiday dollars wisely – on the things that are really important to you and your family – plus you won’t be suffering from a credit card hangover come January!

 Thank you for listening to this episode of Financial Lifeguard on Duty.
-As always, I am available for coaching sessions both in-person and by phone.
+As always, I am available for coaching sessions both in-person and video conferencing.
 Don’t wait until AFTER the holidays to get financially healthy!